-- Document uploader and drag & drop uploader upload helpers for convenient file upload, - o Briefcase a tool that synchronizes BSCW objects with your local file system, - $\circ~$ Outlook synchronization a tool that synchronizes BSCW contact lists and calendars with your local Outlook data.
+- Briefcase a tool that synchronizes BSCW objects with your local file system, - Outlook synchronization a tool that synchronizes BSCW contact lists and calendars with your local Outlook data.

 If you want to install and use any of these extensions, your Web browser must be configured to run Java applets which are installed locally.
 How these options are set in your browser, varies between platforms and browsers.
 Please consult your Web browser's manual for more information.